skumar606/skumar606/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-# Howdy!
+- I am currently pursuing Bachelor of Technology in Civil Engineering from Indian Institute of Technology, Roorkee.

-### I am a Full Stack Developer and Competitive Programmer.
-I am currently a final year student at IIT Roorkee.
+- I possess expertise in data structures and algorithms.